-^{} Messrs.
-Gladstone and Brubaker are interested persons of Gladstone Investment Corporation, within the meaning of the 1940 Act, due to their positions as officers of our Company and our Adviser as well as their employment by our Adviser.
+\ Messrs.
+Gladstone and Brubaker are interested persons of Gladstone Investment Corporation, within the meaning of Section 2(a)(19) of the 1940 Act, due to their positions as officers of our Company and our Adviser as well as their employment by our Adviser.